 - 12 inches in length

 - Its 1095 carbon steel content makes the steel durable, and number one choice for knife making

 - Comes at a perfect size for all

 - The steel is of great quality, and condition upon arrival

 - The size of the width is slightly under than the proposed width

 - When the steel comes in bent, it can take time to grind it straight

-When you are considering getting quality steel for your knife, I would recommend you get the RMP Knife Blade steel.
+When you are considering getting the best quality steel for your knife making, I would recommend you get the RMP Knife Blade steel.
 This steel has proven to be strong, easy to use, and durable.
 Made from quality material, the steel is able to bend at will, making knife making easy and efficient.